Hungry for more

 One of the biggest – and most controversial issues – concerning our food future is gene editing, the less extreme cousin of genetic modification.
 Gene editing will make developing new varieties of crops significantly quicker than traditional cross-breeding processes; new varieties of fruit, vegetables and even animals can be produced in weeks or months rather than decades.
 It can also be used for disease-prevention in crops and to eliminate malnutrition in parts of the world.
 “As it stands, New Zealand has said no to allowing this technology, known as CrispR, to be used in our horticulture and farming,” Dr Baxter says.
 “The United States has recently approved its use but obviously there are big ethical issues and dilemmas with the use of this very powerful technology.”

 While big issues loom, the future of food actually looks bright.
 So many New Zealand food companies are looking at ways to minimise damage to the planet and technology means we will be able to really look at what food fits best with our individual bodies and ethical stances.
 Plant-based food is getting more exciting every day and maybe we’ll find a way to implement the best bits of gene editing without heading into scary territory.
 Conscious production and consumption is on the rise so let’s definitely raise a glass of organic, natural, low-alcohol wine to that!

-Reported by Alexia Santamaria for our AA Directions Spring 2020 issue
+Reported by Alexia Santamaria for our AA Directions Autumn 2021 issue